o2r-project/erc-spec/docs/spec/index.md

 !!! note
     There is currently no mechanism to define the licenses of the used libraries, as manual creation would be tedious.
-    Tools for automatic creation of ERC may add such detailed licensing information and define an extension to the ERC
+    Tools for automatic creation of ERC may add such detailed licensing information and define additional metadata.

 The content of each of these child nodes MUST have one of the following values: